jina-ai/dalle-flow/README.md

 It requires at least 40GB free space on the hard drive, mostly for downloading pretrained models.

+High-speed internet is required.
+Slow/unstable internet may throw frustrating timeout when downloading models.

 CPU-only environment is not tested and likely won't work.
 Google Colab is likely throwing OOM hence also won't work.